jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 Don't ask questions that have already been addressed, unless it's a follow up question for additional detail or clarification.

 ## Practice
-When I was wrapping my Master's degree and interviewing for jobs, I noticed that several of my fellow Teaching Assistants were freaking out about their interviews, especially with major companies.
+When I was wrapping my master's degree and interviewing for jobs, I noticed that several of my fellow Teaching Assistants were freaking out about their interviews, especially with major companies.
 Some were practically having panic attacks.

 These were mostly the initial on-campus informal interviews.